camunda/blog.camunda.org/content/post/2020/02/the-microservices-workflow-automation-cheat-sheet.md

 title = "The Microservices Workflow Automation Cheat Sheet"
 +++

 We recently shared [3 Common Pitfalls in Microservice Integration - and how to avoid them](https://camunda.com/learn/whitepapers/3-common-pitfalls/) and lots of you wanted more.
 So this four-part blog series takes us one step back to the things you’ll be considering before migrating to a microservices architecture and applying workflow automation.
 You’ll have a lot of questions, right?
-Questions ike:
+Questions like:

 <!--more-->